surfstudio/SurfAndroidStandard/easyadapter/lib-easyadapter/README.md

 [Sample async inflate controller](../sample/src/main/java/ru/surfstudio/android/easyadapter/sample/ui/screen/async/AsyncInflateItemController.kt)

 ## Render based on diff of elements

+The adapter does not require to call `notify...` methods because it uses `DiffUtil`.

 `DiffUtil` is used to determine which elements were changed and when a new render is required for them.
 Each element has two fields for such